 How did the idea for this concept come into fruition?

 I started the company in February 2017 and Niels joined 4 months later – the two of us have been working on it together ever since.
-One day on the way to work, I was looking at a taxi ad through the window of my Uber and thought, “Companies are paying a ton of money to advertise on taxis, why aren’t they paying to advertise on Ubers?”.
-A few months later I came to Niels with the idea of helping me build this company, and he agreed, “Why is no one doing this?“.
+One day on the way to work, I was looking at a taxi ad through the window of my Uber and thought, “Companies are paying a ton of money to advertise on taxis, why aren’t they paying to advertise on Ubers?”
+A few months later, I came to Niels with the idea of helping me build this company, and he agreed.
 As someone who had been involved in media planning at an early-stage consumer startup Niels immediately saw the value in it.

 If you look at the stats, you’ll find that there are more than 80,000 rideshare vehicles that complete more than 17 million trips a month just in New York City.
 That’s more than five times the 13,500 medallion taxis on the streets and twice the number medallion trips.
 Meanwhile, ridership on subways and buses has declined over the last two years, which is directly tied to the increase in rideshare use.
 When you think about those staggering numbers, you realize the massive opportunity there is to utilize this empty real estate of, what we like to call, “rolling stock media”.